ThiagoFelippi/ThiagoFelippi/README.md

 <h1 align="center">  Hi, I'm Thiago! 👋 </h1>

 <p align="center">
-  I'm full stack developer and I programmer since my 15 years, I love technology and resolve problems!
+  I'm full stack developer and I have more than 3+ years experience, I love technology and resolve problems!
 </p>

 <br />

 ## :boom: Experience :boom:
-I'm a Javascript programmer, I have experience with Express, NestJS, HapiJS, ReactJS, jQuery, Nextjs and GraphQL.
+I work with Javascript, I have experience with Express, NestJS, HapiJS, ReactJS, jQuery, Nextjs and GraphQL.

-I'm working in NtConsult (:brazil: software company) and program in Javascript, node to backend and ReactJS in frontend.
+I love Cloud solutions and I work with AWS for a long time.
+I already used IAC solutions, like: Serverless framework and Terraform

 ## :blue_book: Learning
 I'm studying Javascript, more focusing in NodeJS.
 I'm studying about microservices, devops and how I can improve performance in applications; <br />